Free weekly demonstrations. Register for a demo

 They are programmed to look for a very specific algorithm that defines a human, mainly focused around height and shape of head and shoulders.

-Some stereo video devices are also layered with machine learning, where it continually fine-tunes its algorithm to detect humans, making it more accurate overtime.
+The latest stereo video devices are also layered with AI, artificial intelligence, continually fine-tuning the detection algorithm making it even more accurate overtime.

 Continual Improvement